-Helping you find the best children's books to read aloud with your family.
+Helping you find the best books to read aloud to your children.
 In-depth reviews of the best picture, chapter and illustrated books.
 Dad also recommends his favorite children's book series and treasuries.

 Always keep in mind that if your sessions are not fun - they are doomed.